-Theories and Principles of Language Learning ENGL 8040 3 cr.
+Theories and Principles of Language Learning

 This course provides teachers of multilingual students with a theoretical background for the teaching and learning of languages.
 It introduces research into second language acquisition from perspectives of the fields of linguistics, psychology, and education.
 Topics include language acquisition; learning styles and strategies; effects of personality, age, motivation, and sociological factors; and the role of the first language.
 Discussions explore the relationship of theory to methodology and classroom practice.